jfbarras/slimy-snake/README.md

 - Give the player control over what happens.

 ## Repieced features
-Zoom with mouse wheel; reset with key press.
+Zoom with mouse wheel; reset with **Z**.
 Zoom does not creep back to default; it is maintained to desired level.

-Frame rate (FPS) is displayed in bottom right quadrant.
+Frame rate (FPS) and position are displayed in the bottom right quadrant.

+Mobile rendering, **good when experiencing lag**, can be toggled with **O**.

+Options, like mobile rendering, are displayed in the top left quadrant.

 ## New features
 tbd